Mason County Vehicle Impound Guide

 Understanding the costs involved is crucial for budgeting and planning.

 Payment methods vary by impound lot.
-It's best to call the impound lot directly to confirm accepted payment types.
+It's best to call the impound lot before you go to confirm accepted payment types.
 Most accept cash and major credit cards, but some may not accept personal checks.
+Confirm what they accept to avoid delays.

 Timeline